CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

     └── test.pkl

 We refer to such processed dataset as "dataset instance", which is required before running XGCN models.

+In the following sections we'll introduce:

+* **Graph Processing:** input format of the graph, and the processing API.
+* **Evaluation Set Processing:** input format of the evaluation set, and the processing API.
+* **Evaluation Set Generation:** if you only have the graph data and do not have evaluation sets, XGCN can also help you generate them.

 Graph Processing